krishamaze/master-mind-ai/README.md

 ## Architecture Overview
 Browser Extension → Django API → Mem0 Memory Layer

+> **FastAPI preview:** An experimental stateless FastAPI service that removes the PostgreSQL dependency is available under [`backend-v2/`](backend-v2/).
+It exposes health, assignment, enhancement, and memory search endpoints so the Chrome extension can be tested against both backends during the migration.

 1. **Browser Extension**: Captures conversations and sends data to the backend.
 2. **Django Backend**: Processes requests and stores conversations in PostgreSQL with pgvector.
 3. **Mem0.ai Memory Layer**: Organizes and retrieves contextual memory to improve subsequent prompts.